 Coronavirus continues to make things very difficult for small businesses across the UK, and we totally understand it’s still a very confusing and concerning time for everybody.

-With the introduction of Tiers in England, and now Scotland, lockdown in Northern Ireland and a fire break in Wales, the threat of lockdown continues.
+With a second lockdown coming into place in England, a 5 tier system in Scotland, lockdown in Northern Ireland and a firebreak in Wales, it's more important than ever to make sure your business is prepared to continue operating.
 If you don't already, a takeaway service is becoming an obvious option for many hospitality companies to keep cash flowing during the disruption.

 But how do you go about promoting your takeaway offer?
 In this article, we’ve got everything you’ll need to hit the ground running and help keep the effects of Covid-19 to a minimum.